Get your device ready

 - Click Restore again to confirm.
 Your computer erases your device and installs the latest iOS, iPadOS or iPod software.

-- After your device has been restored to its factory settings, it will restart.
-Now you can set it up as new.
+After your device has been restored to factory settings, it will restart.

-* Restoring an iPhone with iTunes or Finder will not delete your eSIM.
+* Restoring an iPhone does not delete your eSIM.
 Find out how to erase your eSIM, if you need to.

 If you can't access a computer